eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 1. Micro-optimization performance benefit.
 Method delegation can preserve memory resources because you only need one copy of each method to be shared by all instances.

+2. Really good to store public/shared methods on a shared prototype.
+Thats way, you have just one copy

 **Cos of using Prototype Delegation**

 1. One major drawback to delegation is that it’s **NOT** very good for **storing state**.
 If you try to store state as *objects or arrays*, mutating any member of the object or array will *mutate the member for every instance that shares the prototype*.
 In order to preserve instance safety, you need to make a copy of the state for each object. <br />